 A rough plan of your immediate tasklist after arrival will be as follows

-–> Sign a rental contract (We understand that it’s easier said than done) –> City Registration with your address –> Open Bank account –> Apply for Health Insurance –> Apply for Residence permit (Can take upto 2 months to obtain) –> Receive residence and work permit and be eligible to work part-time if needed (Note that you cannot start working before you obtain your work permit along with your residence permit)
+–> Sign a rental contract (We understand that it’s easier said than done) –> City Registration with your address –> Open Bank account –> Apply for Health Insurance –> Apply for Residence permit (Can take upto 2 months to obtain.
+Please stick to German in your emails.
+Having officers speak to you in English is an exception and not the rule) –> Receive residence and work permit and be eligible to work part-time if needed (Note that you cannot start working before you obtain your work permit along with your residence permit)

 BCGS Scholarship holders, apply for your residence permit with the initial letter that mentions your scholarship is for a 2 year duration.
 If you apply with your official German contract for one year, there are chances that you may be offered Permit only for 1 year and you may have to renew your permit later!

-If you need help with assisting you in your application for residence permit, help you take an appointment with doctors for acute cases and other practical things, the Team „Service for international students“ at the Student Service Center (Universitätsstr.
-22a, 50937 Köln – ground floor) can help you with such requests.
+If you need help with assisting you in your application for residence permit, taking appointments at the Foreigner’s office (Ausländerbehörde), take an appointment with doctors for acute cases and other practical things, the Team „Service for international students“ at the Student Service Center (Universitätsstr.
+22a, 50937 Köln – ground floor) will help you with such requests.
 You can use their contact form here

-A list of more practical information has been organized and put together by the Institute of Theoretical Physics.
+A list of more practical information has been organized and put together by the Institute of Theoretical Physics, thought some parts might be outdated.
 Also there are open colloquiums and seminars that you can attend from the ThP (http://events.thp.uni-koeln.de/events)

-A small tip.
-If you are looking to organise meetings with presentations and discussions with fellow students, you can find the available rooms here – https://physik.uni-koeln.de/en/veranstaltungen-ordner/lectures-public-events/teaching-room-assignment
+A small tip – If you are looking to organise meetings with presentations and discussions with fellow students, you can find the available rooms here

-This is a mailing list for jobs through the Fachschaft.
+You can join the Jobs mailing list for jobs advertised through the Fachschaft.
 Most of the postings might be in German.
-But some in English may come through once in a while.
+But some in English may come through once in a while – https://lists.uni-koeln.de/mailman/listinfo/fs-physik-nachhilfeanfragen

 WiFi and Mobile